peterhinch/micropython-async/FASTPOLL.md

 In this version `handle_isr()` would be rewritten as a stream device driver which could be expected to run with latency of just over 4ms.

+Alternatively this latency may be reduced by enabling the `foo()` instances to yield in a low priority manner.
+In the case where all coros other than `handle_isr()` are low priority the latency is reduced to 300μs - a figure of about double the inherent latency of uasyncio.

+The benchmark latency.py demonstrates this.
+Documentation is in the code; it can be run against both official and priority versions.
+This measures scheduler latency.
+Maximum application latency, measured relative to the incidence of an asynchronous event, will be 300μs plus the worst-case delay between yields of any one competing task.

 ### 2.1.1 I/O latency

-The current version of `uasyncio` has even higher levels of latency for I/O scheduling.
+The official version of `uasyncio` has even higher levels of latency for I/O scheduling.
 In the above case of ten coros using 4ms of CPU time between zero delay yields, the latency of an I/O driver would be 80ms.